imjasonh/ghatest2/.github/ISSUE_TEMPLATE/crane_bug.md

 ---
-name: crane Bug
+name: crane: Bug report
-about: Crane's got a bug
+about: Create a report to help us improve the crane or gcrane CLIs
 title: 'crane:'
 labels: bug
 assignees: ''